daniel500013/SchoolDiary/README.md

 ### Configuration
 To ensure that error dosen't occur when connecting to database, data needed for connection should be substituted in the file ``appsettings.json`` by line ``9``
 ### Adding
-To add database from migration, use update-database command in package manager
+Use migrations.sh file in tool folder for migration
 #### Example
-> PM> update-database
+> ./migration.sh